islajr/learn-java/roadmap/2-getting_started/jvm.md

     - Just-In-Time (JIT) Compiler: takes care of the inefficiency of the interpreter.
 It compiles the entire byte-code into **native code** and provides direct native code interpretation for repeated method calls, thus improving efficiency.
     - Garbage Collector: cleans up unused and un-referenced objects.

+- Java Native Interface (JNI): is an interface that interacts with the native method libraries (C, C++) required for execution
+-

 ## JVM Architecture
 ![img.png](img.png)